No Win No Fee Medical Negligence Solicitors In Bradford

-Medical negligence affects thousands of patients around the UK every year when they are let down by the very people they entrusted with their health.
+Medical negligence affects thousands of patients around the UK every year.
+Particularly when patients suffer at the hands of the very people they entrust with their health.
 Doctors, nurses, dentists and other healthcare professionals are all human, and even the most conscientious person can make a mistake.

-If you believe your injury was the result of negligence, then contact The Medical Negligence Experts today for free legal advice about claiming compensation.
+If you believe your injury was the result of negligence, act now.
+Contact The Medical Negligence Experts today for free legal advice about claiming compensation.

 What is Medical Negligence?

-Medical Negligence is when a professional acts in a way which is deemed unacceptable and which harms a patient in their care.
+Medical Negligence is when a professional acts in a way other professionals deem unacceptable, thus harming a patient in their care.
 Negligence does not have to be intentional – in fact, it is almost always due to an or oversight rather than malice.
 Sometimes an individual is responsible while on other occasions it may be an institutional error or poorly designed procedure.

 The unfortunate outcome of treatment is not always due to negligence.
-Every treatment, especially those like surgery or chemotherapy, come with a risk that of not working despite every precaution having been taken.
+Every treatment, especially those like surgery or chemotherapy, come with a risk of not working despite noting every precaution.
 In this instance, as long as the patient is aware of this potentially poor outcome, there can be no case made for negligence.

 Other times a patient may undoubtedly be a victim of negligent care.
 Their GP may forget to send a letter of referral to a specialist, or a pharmacist may dispense the wrong type or medicine.
-Although these acts fall short of what is considered acceptable care, if a patient is not injured or harmed as a result, then they are not entitled to request payment of damages.
+Although these acts fall short of what is acceptable care, if there’s no injury/harm as a result, they cannot request damage payments.

-Medical negligence claims are more complex than personal injury claims in that you are required to prove that you have been hurt (damages) in a way that was not caused by your underlying condition but by the mistake of another (causation).
+Medical negligence claims are more complex than personal injury claims.
+In essence, you need to prove the injury (damages) wasn’t a cause of your underlying condition but by the mistake of another (causation).
 Both damages and causation need to be present for your application to have legal grounds and, as the applicant, it is your responsibility to demonstrate that they are.